Fox2Code/FoxMagiskModuleManager/README.md

 (Note: the manager use fallback values for some modules, see developer documentation for more info)

 It also add new ways to control the installer ui via a new `#!` command system
-It allow module developers to have a more customizable install experience
+It allows module developers to craft a more customizable install experience.

+If you created and uploaded a module and it doesn't appear in your module list you can disable the low quality filter in the app settings after enabling developer mode. **Ideally, we recommend you to fix your module metadata rather than disabling that filter.**

 For more information please check the [developer documentation](docs/DEVELOPERS.md)